maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

 Also signals can wake up tasks if they are in [interruptible](https://elixir.bootlin.com/linux/latest/source/include/linux/sched.h#L84).
 In this case the task code itself should then manage the spurious wake up ([example](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/wait.c#L435)), by checking the event that occurs or [manage the signal](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/sched/signal.h#L363) (for example [`inotify`](https://elixir.bootlin.com/linux/v5.17.9/source/fs/notify/inotify/inotify_user.c#L235) does it), and call [`finish_wait`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/wait.c#L388) to update its state and remove itself from the wait queue.

-As a side note, wake up can be provoked in both process context and interrupt context, during an interrupt handler execution.
+As a detail, wake up can be provoked in both process context and interrupt context, during an interrupt handler execution.
+Sleep can be only done in process context.

 ## Context switch and Preemption

 And this comes to the context switch.
-When a task starts to sleep a context switch is needed, and the next task is voluntarily picked and the scheduling is done via [`schedule()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L6377).
+For example, when a task starts to sleep a context switch is needed, and the next task is voluntarily picked and the scheduling is done via [`schedule()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L6377).

 The context switch work is done by [`context_switch()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L4945), called by [`schedule()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L6377) and executes:
-- `switch_mm()` to switch virtual memory mappings process-specific.
+- [`switch_mm()` (x86_64)](https://elixir.bootlin.com/linux/v5.17.9/source/arch/x86/include/asm/mmu_context.h#L128) (implementation [here](https://elixir.bootlin.com/linux/v5.17.9/source/arch/x86/mm/tlb.c#L488)) to switch virtual memory mappings process-specific.
-- `switch_to()` to save and restore stack informations and all registers which contain process-specific data.
+- [`switch_to()` (x86_64)](https://elixir.bootlin.com/linux/v5.17.9/source/arch/x86/entry/entry_64.S#L225) to save and restore stack informations and all registers which contain process-specific data.

-Both functions are architecture dependent (ASM) code.
+As you saw, both functions are architecture dependent (ASM) code.
 The context switch is requested by the tasks themselves voluntarily or by the scheduler, nonvoluntarily from the point of view of a task.

 ### Voluntarily